 An Existing Generation Capacity Resource located outside the PJM region is eligible to be traded bilaterally if the unit resides in the Capacity Exchange resource portfolio of a signatory of the PJM Operating Agreement through the accomplishment of an "Approved" unit-specific transaction with "External party" (i.e., "EXT") as the "Seller" of the transaction in the Capacity Exchange system.
-For an external resource offering or committing as Capacity Performance, an "Approved" unit-specific transaction status will not be granted until the pseudo-tie for such resource is actually implemented and the external resource has satisfied PJM's deliverability standards, which for CIL Exception External Resource Operationally Deliverable for the relevant Delivery Year.
+For an external resource offering or committing as Capacity Performance, an "Approved" unit-specific transaction status will not be granted until the pseudo-tie for such resource is actually implemented and the external resource has satisfied PJM's deliverability standards, which for CIL Exception External Resource may include completing the necessary actions to make such CIL Exception External Resource Operationally Deliverable for the relevant Delivery Year.
 Demonstrating deliverability may require transmission upgrades on an external Transmission Provider's system or PJM's system to be completed prior to June 1St of the delivery year.
 The study process for participant-funded upgrades is defined in Part VI of the PJM Open Access Transmission Tariff.
 The following requirements for existing external generation are still applicable for external resources traded bilaterally: